radgrad/docusaurus2/docs/developers/design/radgrad2/app/imports/redux/overview.md

 <img src="/img/design/radgrad2/redux.png" />

-The next section goes into the way Redux is used in RadGrad2.
+The next section provides details on how we use Redux to manage application state in RadGrad2.